krivaten/site/content/blog/types-of-banks.md

 ---

-Have you ever walked down the street in any town bigger than a few square blocks and been surprised by how many financial institutions you passed by?
-You're not alone.
-Living in a small town, I frequently come across another one I hadn't noticed before, each time wondering things like:
+I've worked in banking for a few years now.
+But even so, I still find myself amazed by how many financial institutions I come across while walking or driving around town.

-- Why are there so many and seemingly different kinds?
-- Why are some really nice but always seem empty?
+Why are there so many?
+Why are some really nice, but always look empty?
+What is the difference between each one?
-- Why would I choose one over another?

-So I sat down and did some research to help answer these questions.
-While the answers I got were more complex than I imagined, in this post, I will highlight the primary differences and some similarities between all the different types you might come across.
+By now, I felt it was long overdue that I answer these questions so that I could be a more useful member of my team.
+While the results I got were more complex than I expected, in this post, I will highlight what sets the most common types apart from each other.
+Let's dig in!

-For me, it'll help me make sense of some of the jargon tossed around in meetings.
-For you, it could help land you a new job.
-It might even be mine!
-Let's go!

 ## Types of Banks
 ### Central Banks